 Figure 1.
 Reserved memory map of Monza R6, taken from section 4.1 of the Monza R6 TagChip Datasheet

-Note: The AutoTune disable bit is in word 4 of reserved memory for Monza R6-P and Monza R6-A. When writing to this word for these tag chips, the short range bit, S, and the memory map selection bit, M, (Monza R6-P only) will be written to as well.
+Note: The AutoTune disable bit is in word 4 of reserved memory for Monza R6-A, Monza R6-B, and Monza R6-P. When writing to this word for these tag chips, the short range bit, S, and the memory map selection bit, M, (Monza R6-P only) will be written to as well.
 Be sure to include the desired values for these bits when changing the AutoTune value for these tag chips.
-For more information about Monza R6-P and Monza R6-A, please refer to the datasheets available at http://support.impinj.com.
+For more information about Monza R6-A, Monza R6-B, and Monza R6-P, please refer to the datasheets available at http://support.impinj.com.

 Reading and Changing the AutoTune Status